Alabama birthday girl begged dying brother to ‘stay with me’

 “That was her nature.
 She was a caretaker,” Jackson said.

-Much of the early public attention focused on Dowdell, in a state where high school football rules Friday nights in the fall.
+Much of the early public attention focused on Phil Dowdell, because he was a star football player in a state where high school football rules Friday nights in the fall.

 Antreal Allen, an assistant coach at Georgia State University and an uncle to the Dowdells, said his nephew was “super excited to go play football at the next level” at Jacksonville State University east of Birmingham.

-Note: This story has been updated to correct the year that Corbin Dahmontrey Holston graduated high school to 2018.